Ethical Wildlife Control

 7. Are the decisions warranted by the specifics of the situation rather than negative labels applied to the animals?

-The Fur-Bearers is supportive of these principles and recommends their adoption into the decision-making at all levels of government, businesses, and other entities; from municipalities and private corporations, to provinces and crown corporations, to the federal government and its various agencies.
+The Fur-Bearers recommends these principles to be formally adopted into the decision-making at all levels of government, businesses, and other entities; from municipalities and private corporations, to provinces and crown corporations, to the federal government and its various agencies.
 The desired outcome should always be coexistence with wildlife – not control of wildlife – and these principles provide a sound framework to question and assess current approaches.

 Citizens can support this framework by engaging with their governments and elected representatives when control actions are considered, challenging officials to consider and answer to each principle before any action is taken towards wildlife.
 Citizens can also call upon their governments to formally incorporate these principles to guide their policies and procedures.
 For example, a Member of the Scottish Parliament (MSP) introduced a motion in 2022 to integrate these principles into the Scottish Government’s approach to wildlife management.